 Or, check out this list of free and cheap movies this summer in Columbia.

 Head out for a hike: There are plenty of hiking trails in Columbia.
 From paved multi-use trails to longer, more rugged trails, you’ll find something for you and your family to enjoy.
+Check out our list of some of the best hiking trails with free admittance in the Columbia, SC area.

 Stroll down Main Street for Soda City Market: Every Saturday from 9 am – 1 pm, vendors gather on Main Street for a European-inspired street market for the Soda City Market.
 Everything sold is unique, hand-crafted, and produced in the Southeast.
-While strolling and perusing what the vendors have to offer, you’ll hear music and be able to do a lot of people watching.
+While strolling and perusing what the vendors have to offer, you’ll hear music and be able to do a lot of people-watching.

 Throw a frisbee around at one of the disc golf courses: Grab your disc golf frisbee and play disc golf for free.
 Udisc has a list of courses in the area.